Ex Parte Orders in Custody Proceedings:

 Louisiana Custody Attorneys:

 We are a Gretna law firm that has served the New Orleans area since 1980.
-Our family law attorneys can help guide you through the custody process and answer any questions regarding emergency custody.
+Our experienced custody lawyers can help guide you through the custody process and answer any questions regarding emergency custody.
 We take pride in offering a personal and trusted experience.
 Call us today for a free consultation and find out why so many of our clients come back to us.

-Call us today for a free telephone consultation with an attorney about an ex parte emergency order.
+Call us today for a free telephone consultation with a custody attorney about an ex parte emergency order.